robbrucks/AltairDuino-How-To/Basics.md

        Set switches A15 thru A0 to down
        Press the AUX1 (the left one) down

-* This prints the following menu:
+* This will print the following menu:

        00000000) [print this directory]
        00000001) Calculator